CHAR Function in Excel (Table of Contents)

 Now, see how your address column looks.

-We can insert alphabets by using CHAR function.
-Below are the lists of numbers to insert alphabets.
+We can insert alphabets by using the CHAR function.
+Below are the lists of numbers to insert the alphabets.

 Apply these codes in excel to see the magic.

-We can insert those CHARACTERS by using keyboard too.
+We can insert those CHARACTERS by using the keyboard too.
 Below is the list of those keys.

-In order to remove those special characters and remove line breakers we can use SUBSTITUTE function.
+In order to remove those special characters and remove line breakers, we can use the SUBSTITUTE function.

-We have used three-nested SUBSTITUTE function to remove special characters and line breakers.
+We have used a three-nested SUBSTITUTE function to remove special characters and line breakers.

 - CODE function can return the number if you give the special character as a reference.
 For example, =CODE (“A”) will return 65 as the answer.

-- First 32 characters are non-printable characters that can be removed by using a CLEAN function in excel.
+- The first 32 characters are non-printable characters that can be removed by using a CLEAN function in excel.